QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 * **RGBCOLOR**
   Sets a color for the substructure for visualization.

-* **SEABEDDISC**
-  Sets the sub-discretization length for mooring lines in contact with the seabed.

 * **SPRINGDAMPK**
   Adds damping to nonlinear spring elements based on a proportionality constant.